vorburger/njbartlett.github.com/_posts/2016-05-06-vertical-components.md

 ### Resolution

-In the code there are a couple of unfamiliar annotations.
+In the code there are a couple of new annotations, which I have adapted from <a href="http://enroute.osgi.org">OSGi en Route</a>.
 In the web component bundle, the `@WebComponent` annotation generates a `Provide-Capability` header in the OSGi bundle manifest that declares our bundle provides the `cart-list` web component.
 The `@RequireHttpImplementation` generates a requirement for an HTTP Service implementation.

 In the application bundle we use `@RequireWebComponent` to require the component that is provided by the web-component bundle.
 The application bundle also repeats the `@RequireHttpImplementation` annotation for completeness.